codingMustache/codingMustache/README.md

 ## Joke of the Day

-Is the pool safe for diving?
-It deep ends.
+Why are pirates called pirates?
+Because they arrr!

 ## Daily Trivia

-Which data structure does FILO apply to?
+What was the first company to use the term &quot;Golden Master&quot;?
- 1. Stack
+ 1. Apple
- 2. Tree
+ 2. Google
- 3. Heap
+ 3. IBM
- 4. Queue
+ 4. Microsoft

 <details>
   <summary>Answer</summary>
-  Stack
+  Apple
 </details>